 The following pictures show two of Noland's interactive installations: "Kinetics of Violence" and "Tower of Terror".

 The pictures below depict Guatemalan perfomance artist Regina Jose Galindo sitting in the stocks in Rome in 2007.
-This performance is simply called "Cepo", which is Spanish for stocks.
+Regina was left in the stocks for 12 hours.
+Her performance is simply called "Cepo", which is Spanish for stocks.